a-dev1/e-commerce/README.md

 You will also see any lint errors in the console.

 ### `e-commerce`
-I am making a full fleged e-commerece clothing website where we can add items to the cart, remove items and all can do the payments for which I am gonna use a stripe API.
+I am making a full fleged e-commerece clothing website where we can add items to the cart, remove items and all can buy products by doing payments for which I am gonna use a stripe API.

-This site is under construction.....
+`This site is under construction.....`
-very soon I am gonna apply gh-pages on this repo